MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 ## Supported devices

-SDT for Business is supported on Surface 3 and later devices, including:
+SDT for Business is supported on Surface 3 and later devices (except for devices configured in S mode):

 - Surface Book - all generations
 - Surface Go - all generations